220328-uta-sh-net-ext/training-code/1-C#/Notes.md

 * The final grouping mechanism in that it will group multiple projects as one application
 * They are the final packaging of your application

+# OOP Definition
+- Procedural Oriented languages - C, C++, BASIC, COBOL
+  - Focus on what do and more focuss on How to do
+  - The code scattered - variables, functions were loose and no structure.
+  - Data leak due to garbage, that means data is less secure.
+  - Resuability wasn't a great option in Procedural oriented language.

+ - In OOP the program is organized into classes and accessed via object.
+  - Programmer focus on what to do over how to do.
+  - Programming is more organized hence better readablity of the code
+  - Ex.
+OOP languages : C#, Java, C++, VB, TypeScript
+  - OOP is well suited for programs that are large, complex, and actively updated and maintained.
+  - Additional benifits are like code resuability, scalibility, efficiency
+## Structure of OOP
+- Structure comprises of building blocks of OOP
+  - **[Class](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/tutorials/classes)**: Blueprint of user defined type which is mapped to real time entities.
+Ex: Pen can be created as class with attributes/properties - type (ball, ink), color (blue, black, red, green) , behavior (writing).
+  - **Object**: An object is a implementation of the class.
+It has been allocated memory.
+Whenever a class is instantiated the obj comes into the picture.
+    - `Pen pen1 = new Pen();`, `Pen pen2 = pen1`.
+    - Object has set of attributes/properties (static/dynamic)
+    - Behaviour/Operations

+  - **Pillars of OOP**
+    - [OOP](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/tutorials/oop) is structured on 4 pillars of OOP as:
+      - **Encapsulation** - *Wrapping up of the data* (ex - methods encloses data field, class/Type encloses a method, namespace encapsulates the type) and *data hiding*, to provide protection from the outside world.
+We use Access modifiers to provide various levels of access.
+      - **Abstraction** - Showing only essential features of the program instead on un-necessary details.
+In C#, abstraction can be achieved by **abstract** classes and **interfaces**.
+Through abstraction a template is provided which is generally implemented by Team of Software Developers.
+      - **Inheritance** - Is a way to extend a type so that its properties and behaviours can be extended/branched further.
+Types of Inheritance:
+        - Single - level: A->B
+        - Multi - level: A->B->C
+        - Hierarichal level A->B,C,D
+        - Multiple inheritance - (A,B)->C
+        - Hybrid inheritance - Combination of more than one above types of inheritance.
+        - C# doesnot support multiple and hybrid inheritance.
+        -  Programmar achive reusability through inheritance
+      - **Polymorphism**
+        - Poly - many, morphs - forms.
+        - Ability to implement inherited properties or methods in different ways across multiple abstractions.
+        - It can be static/Compile time polymorphism or dynamic/runtime polymorphism.
+        - Ex Method Overloading is an example of compile time polymorphism, which is method with same name behaves differently based on signatures (parameters).
+Method Overriding is an example of runtime polymorphism, which is re-defining the method of parent class into child class.
+     - remember all 4 pillars as **A PIE**
 # Non-access modifiers
 ## Abstract
 * Enables you to create incomplete implementation of whatever you applied it to and it must be implemented in a derived class